jakomulski/feup-yal-compiler/readme.txt

 PROS: (Identify the most positive aspects of your tool)
+ - dead code elimination (works in nested scopes).
+ - constants folding: with the constans propagation and register allocation it can significantly reduse size of generated code.

 CONS: (Identify the most negative aspects of your tool)
  - no unit tests.
-The compiler is academic project, so this test was not needes, but still - it would save some time during development process.
+The compiler is academic project, so this tests were not necessary, but still - it would save some time during development process.
 Unit tests are also perfect code descriptions.